dannybutterfield1880/fire-pi-base/README.md

 This will pull in the fire-pi boilerplate and put it in a directory called pi-app.
 You can now open this directory from your favourite code editor.
 I'll be using VS Code.

+Get your Pi Apps API Key

+Set pinetwork.apikey variable in firebase functions, this is to protect your api key.
+Only firebase functions will be able to access this variable.

+`firebase functions:config:set pinetwork.apikey="YOUR API KEY HERE"`